jasonm23/onlisp-markdown/onlisp.md

    of utilities, writing a new program can take only a fraction of the effort it would require if you had to start with raw Lisp.

 3. Bottom-up design makes programs easier to read.
-An instance of this type of abstraction asks the reader to understand a general-purpose operator; an instance of functional abstraction asks the reader to understand a special- purpose subroutine.
-1
+An instance of this type of abstraction asks the reader to understand a general-purpose operator; an instance of functional abstraction asks the reader to understand a special-purpose subroutine.

 4. Because it causes you always to be on the lookout for patterns in your code, working bottom-up helps to clarify your ideas about the design of